ALSETLab/2018_AmericanModelicaConf_PMUBasedIslanding/README.md

 > Biswarup Mukherjee and Luigi Vanfretti, "Modeling of PMU-Based Islanded Operation Controls for Power Distribution Networks using Modelica and OpenIPSL," Proceedings of The American Modelica Conference, Oct.
 9-10, 2018 in Cambridge, MA, USA. [http://dx.doi.org/10.3384/ecp17132241](https://modelica.org/events/modelica2017/proceedings/html/authors/author_286.html)

-Please see the full paper for the documentation of the model.
+Please see the full paper for the documentation of the models.
+Download the paper from the [American Modelica Conference 2018](https://www.modelica.org/events/modelica2018Americas) website.
+A pre-print is available under `./Doc/`; note that this is the version submitted for review, and not the final version of the paper, which you can obtain in the website cited above.

 ## How to Simulate it?